-552. Speech Correction II (5).
-Pr., Junior Standing and Consent of Instructor.

-Continuation of SP 451 with emphasis on vocal disorders and disorders of rhythm.
-Participation in clinic activities required.

-553. Speech Correction III: Language Development (5).
-Pr., Junior Standing and Consent of Instructor.

-Emphasis on disorders of language development and symbolization.
-Participation in clinical activities required.

-560. Introduction to Audiology (5).
-Pr., Junior Standing and Consent of Instructor.

-Principles of auditory reception, the hearing mechanism, and the problems involved in measuring, evaluating, and conserving hearing.

-598. Independent Study (1-5).
-Pr., Permission of Instructor.
+- 552. Speech Correction II (5).
+Pr., Junior standing and permission of instructor. - Continuation of SP 551 with emphasis on vocal disorders and disorders of rhythm.
+Participation in clinic activities required. - 553.
+Speech Correction III: Language Development (5).
+Pr., Junior standing and permission of instructor. - Empĥasis on disorders of language development and symbolization.
+Participation in clinic activities required. - 560.
+Introduction to Audiology (5).
+Pr., Junior standing and permission of instructor. - Principles of auditory reception, the hearing mechanism, and the problems involved in measuring, evaluating, and conserving hearing. - 561.
+Hearing Pathology (5).
+Pr., SP 560 or equivalent; Junior standing.
+Types and causes of auditory disorders; basic principles of special auditory tests for site of lesion. - 562.
+Aural Rehabilitation, Habilitation and Hearing Conservation (5).
+Pr., SP 560 or equivalent; Junior standing.
+Rehabilitation of aurally handicapped children and adults with emphasis on auditory training, speech reading and hearing aids. - 598.
+Independent Study (1-5).
+Pr., permission of instructor.
 Independent reading and/or research in selected areas of Speech and Theatre.